 It was then variously called Sirius Cove, Careening Cove and Great Sirius Cove; most of these names are still in use but for other locations.
 The first subdivision of land for residential development took place in 1853.
 Taronga Zoo was established between 1912 and 1916 on land previously set aside for a coal mine.
 The venture did not proceed due to complaints by residents so the company's mining activities were transferred to Birchgrove.

-Mount Colah - Mount Colah was originally known as Colah - the name first appeared in the 1819 notes of Surveyor James Meehan where it was spelt Coola.
-Of Aboriginal origin, the name of the marsupial koala is derived from this word.
+Mount Colah - Mount Colah was originally known as Colah - the name first used by naturalist George Caley to describe a koala (the Aboriginal name of the marsupial) in a letter to botanist Sir Joseph Banks.
 A koala sanctuary was established on the road from Mt.
 Colah to Bobbin Head (Ku-Ring-Gai Chase Road) in the 1950s to protect the few surviving koalas of the area.
 Mount Colah is one of the most northerly suburbs of Sydney and is where the "Welcome to Sydney" sign is located.

 Mount Druitt - named in 1861 after General George Druitt, the Chief Engineer of Roads under Gov. Macquarie.
 Originally called the Parish of Rupertswood.
 Brief history: in 1821 Druitt acquired 1,000 acres which covered a major portion of Mt.
 Druitt.
 Rail services to Mount Druitt commenced on 19 August 1881.
 Little development of the area took place until 1966 when development of a new housing estate for low income earners commenced in which Mt.
 Druitt was to be the regional centre.

 Mt.
 Pleasant - probably a descriptive name.